 Yandex Cloud

-The runtime environment has the Yandex Cloud CLI installed by default to work with the Yandex Cloud API.
+The runtime environment comes with the Yandex Cloud CLI utility installed by default to work with the Yandex Cloud API.

 The user interacts with Yandex Cloud services using the service account specified in the Bash function.
 This does not require any additional actions from the user: the utility applies the service account automatically.